 If walking for 30 minutes can act as a method for managing feelings of depression, completely free from prescribed medication, in people with diagnosed depression who aren’t necessarily cyclists, the principles can surely be applied to our kind too.
 After all, if low-to-moderate-intensity exercise is all that’s needed to give yourself a boost, imagine the beneﬁts that cyclists can get from intense exercise, such as 30 minutes of pedalling hard.

-Just how exercise boosts your mood is a little complex, though there is plenty of science to back it up.
+Exactly how exercise boosts your mood is a little more complex, though there is plenty of science to back it up.
 It comes down to heightened production of chemicals in the brain that help to keep you happy, such as serotonin, dopamine and phenylethylamine.
 Not only this, but exercise releases growth hormones that increase the supply of blood and oxygen to the brain, stimulating the release of powerful mood-enhancing endorphins.
 These chemical messengers can create euphoria and pain relief that is stronger than that produced by morphine.

 Alongside the psychological and emotional beneﬁts of exercise, also remember that it can boost conﬁdence by helping you get into shape and meet exercise goals, it can take your mind off worries, increase social interaction – with like-minded cyclists – and help you feel more in control.
 Do you really need any more reasons to get on your bike?

 Happy chemicals – and how to get more of them

 Studies have isolated the chemicals affected by exercise that can put us in a better mood, but what are they and how can you boost your intake?